Explore

 ADJOURN

-A motion was made by Council Member Watson, seconded by Council Member Olson, that this meeting be adjourned.
+A motion was made by Council Member Watson, seconded by Council Member Fisher, that this meeting be adjourned.
 The motion carried by an unanimous vote.

 Consent Agenda